Carothers Research Group

 RNA synthetic biology and metabolic engineering

-The Carothers Research Group integrates RNA aptamer device design, dynamic control system modeling, and CRISPR-Cas network engineering for applications in synthetic biology.
-Our main goals are to understand biological design principles and engineer metabolic systems to produce industrially- and medically-important chemicals and materials.
+The Carothers Research Group integrates dynamic control system modeling, CRISPR-Cas network engineering and RNA aptamer device design for applications in synthetic biology.
+Our main goals are to understand biological design principles and engineer biology to produce industrially- and medically-important chemicals and materials.

 Previously, James was a postdoctoral fellow and research scientist with Jay D. Keasling at UC Berkeley and the DOE Joint BioEnergy Institute.
 James was a graduate student at Harvard, where he earned a Ph.D. with Jack W. Szostak.
 James has a B.S. in Molecular Biophysics and Biochemistry from Yale.
-He has received the University of Washington Presidential Innovation Award and the Alfred P. Sloan Research Fellowship and work in the laboratory is currently supported by grants from the DOE, NSF and private industry.
+He has received the University of Washington Presidential Innovation Award and the Alfred P. Sloan Research Fellowship.

-Outside the lab, he was a fellow of the Silicon Valley Startup Leadership Program (SLP), and enjoys Seattle's museums, backpacking, snowboarding, mountain biking, and spending time with his family.
+Outside the lab, James was a fellow of the Silicon Valley Startup Leadership Program (SLP), is a founding member of the Wayfinder Biosciences Scientific Advisory Board, and enjoys Seattle's museums, backpacking, snowboarding, mountain biking, and spending time with his family.